LiamKearn/config/README.md

-# DEPRECATED
-I've now moved over full time to [nixOS](https://nixos.org/guides/how-nix-works#nixos) and the [nix package manager](https://nixos.org/guides/how-nix-works).

-Leaving this repo up as a reference for others using github codesearch, not sure if I'm going to make my nixOS config public.

 # Configs
-> It's dangerous to type alone, take these.
-> I still stuck at typing with these.
+Not too much visual flair, just solid!

 # Env
-I use a mix of a Macbook (4c, intel) and a (beefy) Ubuntu machine for development.
+I use a mix of a Macbook Pro (M3 Max) and a (beefy) Ubuntu machine for development.

 Both machines share these dotfiles and config is mostly shared via branching on `uname`.